zhujun98/linacopt/README.md

 - If the objective is a small number, one must change 'atol' otherwise the optimization will stop prematurely.

 - 'dynInnerIter' must be set to 1 in order to make minInnerIter take effect!

+- Replace the default `pyopt/pyOpt/pyALPSO/alpso.py` with the new one (optional).
+The new file will let you know why the optimization converges and print out the value of the augmented Lagrangian term.

 #### [Non Sorting Genetic Algorithm II](http://www.pyopt.org/reference/optimizers.nsga2.html#module-pyNSGA2)